Reviewable/Reviewable/docs/files.md

 Next to the dog-ear you'll find the line number that this discussion is on (relative to the file contents of the current diff), which links to GitHub's view of the file by default.

+{:.tip}
-?> You can [customize the line link](accountsettings.md#line-link-template) to open your favorite editor on the given line instead.
+You can [customize the line link](accountsettings.md#line-link-template) to open your favorite editor on the given line instead.

 For lots more information on discussions, please see the [next chapter](discussions.md).